National Honey Bee Awareness Day

 Speaking of hard-working, did you know that many bees have to travel 55,000 miles to produce just one pound of honey?
 To get that pound of honey, those bees need to gather nectar from two million flowers.
 A single bee will gather just a 1/2 teaspoon of honey in its lifetime.
 After all of this hard work, honeybees deserve this special day of recognition.

-For some sweet, sugary fun, see Honey Bee Trivia
+So, enjoy some sweet, sugary fun, see Honey Bee Trivia

 Did You Know?
 Are you afraid of bees?
 If so, you have Melissophobia.